MAIS Graduate Advising

 Graduate Committee Appointments

-Once a student has established a committee, please alert the MAIS Administrator and Advisor and the Graduate Program Coordinator.
+Once a student has established a committee, please alert the MAIS Administrator and Advisor and the Graduate Program Director.
 Upon confirmation, the student and all members of the student's committee will then be formally notified by the MAIS Administrator/Advisor.

 Connect With Us